renebarto/baremetal/doc/setting-up-a-project.md

 17:
 18: project(00-build
 19:     DESCRIPTION "Application to demonstrate building using CMake"
-20:     LANGUAGES CXX)
+20:     LANGUAGES CXX ASM)
 21:
 ```

 As you can see, we just name the script (line 16), without path or extension.
-This is possible, because we already added the path to the standard CMake module paths `CMAKE_MODULE_PATH`, and because we're using the stanrd CMake module extension `.cmake`
+This is possible, because we already added the path to the standard CMake module paths `CMAKE_MODULE_PATH`, and because we're using the standard CMake module extension `.cmake`

 ## Adding the linker definition file